CS50: Week 4 - Memory

 }

 Notice that variables are not passed by value but by reference.
-That is, the addresses of a
+That is, the addresses of a and b are provided to the function.
+Therefore, the swap function can know where to make changes to the actual a and b from the main function.

 - You can visualize this as follows: